Blue-Mystical/leaf-blast-classification/README.md

 # How to use:
 Run: python main.py --dataset Datasets
 Optional Arguments:
---neighbors: K count in the classification system
+--neighbors: K neighbors in KNN
---threads: Number of thread used
+--threads: Number of threads used
 --forceresize: Whether the program should regenerate the resized folder
 --generatesize: How much image is sampled from the main dataset (Currently it is not randomized)